crhall-writing/crhall-writing.github.io/_poems/metropolis.md

 you’d think it was a skyline
 a forgotten city
 forgot to turn off the electricity
-orange orbs decorating the tall pillars
+orange orbs decorating tall pillars
-and in your periphery they appear as pyres
+and in your periphery they appear like pyres
 turning one poison into a new poison
 so long as they achieve a boiling point
 and you suppose the plumes rising above